Cameras for All-Sky Meteor Surveillance: CAMS Methods

 The CAMS software modules, written by Peter S. Gural, have scaled up the video-based triangulation of meteors.
 The most widely used scripts to run these modules on PCs at the stations were written by Dave Samuels and Steve Rau.
 Through a series of computational and statistical algorithms, each streak of light in the video is identified and the track is verified as being a meteor or belonging to another light source like planes, or light reflected from moving clouds, birds, and bats.

 The first CAMS camera stations were set up in October 2010 at Fremont Peak Observatory and in Mountain View, followed in April 2011 by a station at Lick Observatory, in California.
 A station in Foresthill was added to the CAMS California network in April 2015.
 CAMS has since expanded into 15 networks worldwide.
-Networks of cameras are located in the USA (California, Northern California, Arizona, Texas, Arkansas, Maryland, and Florida), in the BeNeLux (The Netherlands, Belgium and Germany), and in the United Arab Emirates on the northern hemisphere, and in New Zealand, Australia, South Africa, Namibia, Brazil, and Chile on the southern hemisphere.
+Networks of cameras are located in the USA (California, Northern California, Arizona, Texas, Arkansas, Maryland, and Florida), in the BeNeLux (The Netherlands, Belgium and Luxembourg), and in the United Arab Emirates on the northern hemisphere, and in New Zealand, Australia, South Africa, Namibia, Brazil, and Chile on the southern hemisphere.